BioMedIA/dHCP-release-notes/structure.md

 `scan_head_circumference` | Head circumference (cm)
 `scan_number`             | 1 for the first scan, 2 for the second
 `radiology_score`         | Subject status, see below
-`sedation`                | 1 if the subject was sedated during the scan, 0 otherwise

 The MRI scans were reviewed by a specialist perinatal neuroradiologist who scored each subject using the following scale: